frederic-perez/AmE-dictionary/data/dictionary.md

 __whereas__
 __whereby__
 __wherefore__ _adv_
-__wherewithal__ _n_ :five: /WAIR-wih-thawl/ Wherewithal refers to the means, resources, or money that is needed to get or do something. _News reports suggest that the company does not have the wherewithal from investors to prevent a buyout._
+__wherewithal<sup>1</sup>__ _n_ :six: /WAIR-wih-thawl/ Wherewithal refers to the means, resources, or money that is needed to get or do something.
+That with which to do something; means or supplies for the purpose or need, esp. money: _the wherewithal to pay my rent._ _News reports suggest that the company does not have the wherewithal from investors to prevent a buyout._
+__wherewithal<sup>2</sup>__ _adv_ By means of which; out of which.
 __wherry__ _n_
 __whet__ _v_ :nine::m: (whetted, whetting) __1__ To sharpen (a knife, for example); hone. _The keenest whetted blades._ __2__ To make more keen; stimulate. _Syn_ quicken, pique _The frying bacon whetted my appetite._ _Whetting the appetite for next year’s Part 2._
 __whether__ _conj_ :mute:[w~~h~~ether]